DmitryBondarenko1/solid-spoon/ConsoleColor.md

 You can manage colors of the IntelliJ IDEA console by customizing the values of the **Console Color** section.
-The available options are listed in Table
+Thus, you can individually configure highlighting rules for input, error, and output messages of you application.
+The available color options are listed in Table

 **To configure color scheme for consoles**